advpetc/tech_notes/docs/machine learning/coursera-ml-week1.md

 ## Coursera Machine Learning — Week 1

-Course by Adrew Ng from Coursera.org
+Course by Andrew Ng from Coursera.org

-## Definition of Machine Learing
+## Definition of Machine Learning

 * Field of study that gives computers the ability to learn without being explicitly programmed.
 *  A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.

 Suppose your email program watches which emails you do or do not mark as spam, and based on that learns how to better filter spam.
-What is the task T in this setting?
+What is task T in this setting?

 ans: Classifying emails as spam or not spam.